 A lot of interesting automata were made and perfected in the 19th century.
 It was a prolific and golden era for automata.
 It was also a time when mass production techniques meant that automata could be made cheaply and easily and it is around this time that we see the automata becoming more of a child's toy rather than an expensive adult pallor amusement.
 It is from this time on that mechanical toys took over and although they were to survive well into the 20th century it is sadly now a thing of the past.
 Modern expectations of children and safety registration have lead to the demise of the clock work tin toy.

-What's your 'Automaton' worth?
-Here are some recently sold items (Canada).
+What's your Automaton worth in 2021?
+Here are some recently sold items.